 Final Grade and Mark

-To obtain a particular grade in this unit it is necessary that there are no outstanding resubmissions at the end of Week 12.
+To obtain a particular grade in this unit it is necessary that there are no outstanding resubmissions at the end of Week 13.
 All assessment items will receive a numerical mark.
-The final grade will be determined as a weighted average of the individual assessment items.
+The final grade will be determined as a weighted average of the individual assessment items as follows:

-To be awarded a particular grade in IIT, students must meet the overall requirements, the assignment requirements and the exam requirements in the table below.
-All grades are conditional upon the following minimum requirements:
+To be awarded a particular grade in IIT, students must meet all the requirements listed below.
+That is, all grades are conditional upon the following minimum requirements:

 Assignments + Exam

 Minimum 50% of combined weighted marks of all assessment items

 Minimum 65% combined weighted marks of all assessment items

 Minimum 75% combined weighted score of all assessment item

 Minimum 85% combined weighted score of all assessment item